 There will be space for talks by people from academia and industry as well as discussion sessions and networking opportunities.
 A concrete outcome for this event will be the creation of a virtual map with the locations and research foci of the various UK-based labs, as well as a shared mailing list to disseminate relevant opportunities, with the hope that these will facilitate future collaborations.

 Apply to attend

 There are limited spaces available for this workshop.
-Apply to attend closes on Friday 31 January at 17:00 GMT.
+Apply to attend now closed.

 By filling in this form, you consent for your details to be shared with the event organisers at The Alan Turing Institute in London, for the purpose of workshop planning and preparation.
 Your details will not be shared outside of the organisation, nor will they be used to send you information unrelated to this event.